matthias-bs/growatt2lorawan-v2/README.md

 #### Create a Bridge between TTN MQTT Broker and your Mosquitto MQTT Broker

 > [!NOTE]
-> This might not be necessary if it is possible to integrate the TTN MQTT Broker in Home Assistant.
+> This might not be necessary if it is possible to integrate the TTN MQTT broker in Home Assistant.

 Customize and add the following configurations to your `/etc/mosquitto/conf.d/local.conf`: